 Homemade Buckwheat Granola

 My only experience cooking buckwheat was the giant pot of hot cereal I made for fifty 4th graders on a class overnight.
-The group was re-enacting life in a 19th century Russian settlement and the parent cooks prepared meals in keeping with the times.
-The kasha, as it’s known, was one of the least appealing dishes I’ve ever cooked or eaten, which is why I had to laugh when I read these words in Carolynn Carreño’s new book, Bowls of Plenty, ” I don’t love buckwheat cooked.
+The group was re-enacting life in a 19th century Russian settlement and the meals were in keeping with the times.
+The kasha, as it’s known, was one of the least appealing dishes I’ve ever cooked or eaten.
+This is why I had to laugh when I read these words in Carolynn Carreño’s new book, Bowls of Plenty, ” I don’t love buckwheat cooked.
 It reminds me of something you’d eat in a cold Russian winter when you didn’t have a lot of options.”
+Luckily, Carreño followed that up with a terrific recipe for homemade buckwheat granola.

 Today’s recipe is my spin on the one in Bowls of Plenty.
 You start with uncooked buckwheat groats, which you can find in the bulk bin section of natural food markets or on some grocery store shelves (likely under the Bob’s Red Mill brand).
 Toss that with slivered almonds, sesame seeds, olive oil, maple syrup, and salt.
 I do this right on the baking sheet, which means one less bowl to clean.
 Then bake it until golden brown and crunchy.